310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes, I am also okay with anything as long as it is sea creatures~♪
+yes, i am also okay with anything as long as it is sea creatures~♪
 {% endbubble %}

 {% bubble Midori %}